Timothée Chalamet: Personal life

-Chalamet splits his time between New York City and California.
+Chalamet splits his time between New York and California.
 Despite significant media attention and public interest, he rarely discusses the romantic aspects of his personal life.
-As of April 2023, he is in a relationship with Kylie Jenner.
+Since April 2023, he has been in a relationship with Kylie Jenner.

 Chalamet is an avid sports fan; in his youth, he aspired to be a professional soccer player.
 He is childhood friends with now-professional soccer player, Alex Muyl.
-Chalamet is a lifelong supporter of the French soccer team Saint-Étienne, based near his childhood summer home of Le Chambon-sur-Lignon, and the New York Knicks basketball team.
+Chalamet is a lifelong supporter of the French soccer team Saint-Étienne.
+He supports both France and the United States in international soccer.
+Chalamet is similarly a fan of basketball, having attended numerous New York Knicks games.
+He has furthermore shown extensive knowledge of college football and professional wrestling.

-Appearing on ESPN's College GameDay as its guest picker for the 2024 college football conference championships, he impressed viewers with his analysis of the matchups, gaining specific attention for his pick of Ohio to upset the Miami RedHawks in the MAC Championship.
-The Bobcats went on to rout the RedHawks, 38–3.

 At age 15, Chalamet operated a YouTube channel called ModdedController360 in which he presented Xbox 360 controllers that he customized.
 He enjoys hip-hop music and considers rapper Kid Cudi to be his biggest career inspiration, alongside actors Leonardo DiCaprio and Joaquin Phoenix.

 Performances and accolades

-Chalamet was nominated for the Academy Award for Best Actor for his performances in Call Me by Your Name and A Complete Unknown.
-He also received three SAG Award nominations for his roles in Call Me by Your Name, Beautiful Boy and A Complete Unknown, winning for the latter.
-His other accolades include four Golden Globe Award nominations for his roles in Call Me by Your Name, Beautiful Boy, Wonka and A Complete Unknown, and nominations at the BAFTA Film Awards for his performances in Call Me by Your Name, Beautiful Boy and A Complete Unknown.
-He also received a Grammy Award nomination for his work on the soundtrack of A Complete Unknown.
+Chalamet has been nominated for the Academy Award for Best Actor for his performances in Call Me by Your Name, A Complete Unknown and Marty Supreme.
+He also received five British Academy Film Awards nominations for Call Me by Your Name, Beautiful Boy, A Complete Unknown and Marty Supreme, and won an Actor Award for his role in A Complete Unknown, in addition to nominations for Call Me by Your Name, Beautiful Boy and Marty Supreme.
+His other accolades include four Golden Globe Award nominations for his roles in Call Me by Your Name, Beautiful Boy, Wonka and A Complete Unknown, and a win for Marty Supreme.
+He further received a Grammy Award nomination for his work on the soundtrack for A Complete Unknown.